Are you currently renting but want to upgrade to a smart home? Does it seam pointless because it’s not your house? Well, there’s actually good news.

 There are plenty of smart home ideas and products that are perfect for your existing apartment or rental home and can easily go with you on your next move.

 Most of these smart home accessories can be used without having to drill into the wall or ask permission from your landlord.
 We’re going to take this opportunity to list the best smart home products for renters.

 There are plenty of smart home products that you can use as a renter, even if you have a small house:

 Some devices you’re definitely not going to want to fool with.
 These are accessories that aren’t realistic to be taken with you when you move.
 For instance, a wall socket, hard-wired alarm system, voice-controlled awnings or a sprinkler system for the garden.
 These are generally not good investments unless you own the home.

 Other things may require 15 minutes to install and then again to uninstall.
 These will be things like your smart thermostat, video doorbell or a smart door lock.
 You also may need to get permission from your landlord to install these.

 Side note: There’s always the chance that you may be able to convince the next tenant to take over your smart home installation for a reasonable price.
 This is unlikely but could be worth a shot.
 I’ve seen stranger negotiations.

-There are some awesome exception to the above statements though!
-For example, Ring makes an awesome wireless security system with optional 24/7 professional monitoring.
+There are some awesome exceptions to the above statements though!
+For example, Ring makes a great wireless security system with optional 24/7 professional monitoring.

 Mounting the system is about as difficult and intrusive at hanging a few pictures.
 (I say a few because there is the keypad, the base station, and whatever door, window or motion sensors you choose to mount.)